Active shooter, up to five dead in Springfield, including a police officer

-11:24 PM a string of reported gunshots fired rang out across the city at multiple locations.
+It began shortly before midnight, 11:24 PM a string of reported gunshots fired, rang out across the city at multiple locations.

 - 2100 S Ingram Mill